peng-ng/basic-circuit-control-using-raspberrypi/README.md

 # basic-circuit-control-using-raspberrypi
-This is my first repository containing C++ and python hello codes to control basic electronic devices using a Raspberry Pi 4
+This is my first repository containing hello codes that can program a Raspberry Pi to control basic electronic circuits

 **pb_control_led.cpp**

-This program turns on and off an LED in response to the push button switch connected to a GPIO input pin, using callback functions that are automatically invoked according to the change of state at the input pin
+This C++ source code can be compiled and run to turn on/off an LED in response to a push button switch connected to a GPIO input pin, using callback functions that are automatically invoked when the state of the input pin changes

 To compile the .cpp file, run the command as follows -